i-Abdullah/random-student-cli/README.md

-# random-student-cli README show Abdulla
+# random-student-cli README
-The random-student-cli repository contains Octave functions that allow me to call on, and keep track of, random students in my class.
+The random-student-cli repository contains MATLAB functions that allow me to call on, and keep track of, random students in my class.
 It allows me to track participation and encourages student engagement.
 It also removes instructor bias and forces me to call on shy, quiet, or unengaged students.

 Furthermore, it is open source so the students can look at the source code and can not accuse me of bias!
 My intention is for my students to peruse this code.
-Although there are more powerful and arguably more useful ways to implement these same features, I am teaching courses that emphasize MATLAB and I want to show students that Octave (MATLAB really but same syntax) can be used for a host of different things.
-Hopefully this will motivate some of them to use Octave, git, and other open source tools in the future.
+Although there are more powerful and arguably more useful ways to implement these same features, I am teaching courses that emphasize MATLAB and I want to show students that MATLAB can be used for a host of different things.
+Hopefully this will motivate some of them to use MATLAB, git, and other open source tools in the future.

-## GNU Octave Tested and Working!
-Tested and working in MATLAB
-While the .m files *should* be compatible with MATLAB, I have only tested the functions with GNU Octave, a free, open-source, alternative to MATLAB.

 ## Intended use
-As the repository name implies, I intended to call these functions from a terminal running ```octave-cli```.
-This way I can have Octave and/or MATLAB open and call on a student at the same time while preserving my workspace variables for whatever I am currently working on in class.
+As the repository name implies, I intended to call these functions from a terminal running ```matlab -nodesktop```.
+This way I can have MATLAB open and call on a student at the same time while preserving my workspace variables for whatever I am currently working on in class.

 ### Example Usage
 1. Open Terminal
-2. run ```octave-cli```
+2. run ```matlab -nodesktop```
 3. run ```callStudent("mech105")``` to call on student
 4. depending on answer, type 0 or 1 to grade
 5. thats it!
 To check a students progress you need to figure out thier "number"